Reduce data entry and solving time by 90%

 Faster flowsheet solution

 In the traditional approach each well requires multiple adjust operations.
-The adjust operations are generic solutions that take more time than the specific algorithm employed inside MWF.
+The adjust operations are generic solutions that take more time than the specific algorithm employed inside BPT-MWF.
 Configuration of multiple Adjusts requires expert knowledge, the day-to-day process simulator user does not always have this expertise.

 Faster data entry